Mississippi Highway 145: Boice

 The section of MS 145 near the unincorporated community of Boice, Wayne County is a 1.3 mi two-lane road.
 The highway is not signed with standard highway markers, the only references to the highway number are on small street signs at its two ends at US 45.
 The highway is not maintained by the Mississippi Department of Transportation (MDOT) past the limits of the intersections with US 45.

 Shubuta

 By 2001, US 45 bypassed Shubuta, and MS 145 was created for US 45's old routing.

 MS 145 begins south of town at an intersection with US 45.
 It heads north through rural wooded areas to have an intersection with MS 510 before curving to the northwest to cross a bridge over the Chickasawhay River.
-The highway then crosses a bridge over som e railroad tracks before entering Shubuta and passing straight through downtown along High Street.
+The highway then crosses a bridge over some railroad tracks before entering Shubuta and passing straight through downtown along High Street.
 MS 145 continues northwest to leave Shubuta and pass through farmland before coming to an end at another intersection with US 45.
 The entire route of MS 145 is a two-lane highway.